chinalwb/Android-Rich-text-Editor/README.md

 # ARE
 Android Rich text Editor
 ===================
+> (In order to make it better match the search key word: android rich text editor, I renamed it from ARE to Android Rich text Editor)

 If you are looking for a good rich text editor on Android, DON'T MISS THIS ONE!

 It's still in progress now, but I believe it will be (one of the) best open source Android rich text editor.